yuvaldrori/documentation/_posts/continuous-deployment/2015-06-16-deployment-to-aws-lambda.md

 After pushing to Lambda we're publishing a new version of the function and updating a previously created Lambda alias `PROD`.
 Through versioning and aliasing of functions you could introduce more complex deployment scenarios.
 One would be to first setting a `STAGING` alias, invoking it with example data to make sure the function executes properly and only then setting the `PROD` alias to the newly deployed version.
 For more information on Aliases and Versioning check out the [Lambda documentation](http://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html).

-To test this actually works we’ll get the latest function info and invoke the function after the deployment.
-We're using `PROD` as a qualifier to actually execute the alias we just set.
+To test that the function works we’ll invoke it after the deployment.
+We're using `PROD` as a qualifier to execute the alias we just set.
 The same command can also be run from your local machine with the invoke script in the repo you’ve forked.
 Make sure you have permissions set locally that allow you to invoke a function on AWS Lambda.

 Following you can see the list of commands to use and how they’ve been added to a script deployment on Codeship.